Festo-se/cyclonedx-editor-validator/docs/available_commands.md

     }

 it would be filled with the text in any file named `My license`, `My license.txt`, `My license.md`, or any other extension.
-However, the file `My license.2.txt` would be ignored, because with or without it's extension (`.txt`), it doesn't match the license name.
+However, the file `My license.2.txt` would be ignored, because with or without its extension (`.txt`), it doesn't match the license name.

 ## build-public